What are the Key Components of Non-delegable WHS Duties for Businesses?

 Final Thoughts

 Grasping non-delegable WHS duties is essential for any business aiming to ensure safety and compliance in the workplace.
-By understanding their legal obligations, employers can create a safer working environment, reduce risks, and fulfill their responsibilities to their teams.
+By understanding their legal obligations, employers can create a safer working environment, reduce risks, and fulfil their responsibilities to their teams.

 As laws and regulations continue to evolve, businesses must stay proactive about their non-delegable WHS duties.
 Ensuring workplace safety not only protects employees but also contributes to the overall success and integrity of the organization.